junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Uniting and Strengthening America by Fulfilling Rights and Ending Eavesdropping, Dragnet-collection, and Online Monitoring Act” or the “USA FREEDOM Act”.
+- **(a)** *Short title* This Act may be cited as the “USA FREEDOM Act”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

+## § 2.
+Amendments to the Foreign Intelligence Surveillance Act of 1978

+Except as otherwise expressly provided, whenever in this Act an amendment or repeal is expressed in terms of an amendment to, or a repeal of, a section or other provision, the reference shall be considered to be made to a section or other provision of the Foreign Intelligence Surveillance Act of 1978 (50 U.S.C.
+1801 et seq.).